chloeli-15/ARENA_evals/day1-3_dataset_generation/NOTES.md

 * Can you have non severe risk and get the same effects?
 * Add more options at the end
 * Add more evenly spaced options in between
+* TODO: Then are we just claiming that it's a jailbreak?

 * Have a model evaluate whether it's a refusal